How to Calculate Voltage Drop in 12V and 24V Systems

 Quick Reference: Voltage Drop by Wire Gauge

-Here’s how much voltage you lose per 100 feet of TOTAL circuit length (50 ft power + 50 ft ground) at various amperage levels:
+Here’s how much voltage you lose per 100 feet ROUND TRIP (that’s 50 ft to device + 50 ft return ground) at various amperage levels:

 Wire Gauge10A20A30A50A100A